Singer Celine Dion has shared funeral preparations for her late husband, René Angélil, who died Thursday. He is to be laid to rest this coming Friday.

 A lavish wedding, children, more hit records and the top hit, “My Heart Will Go On” for the movie “Titanic,” followed.
 As did her current Las Vegas residency.

-Angélil is survived by his wife, Dion, and the couple’s three children, René-Charles, 14, and 5-year-old twins Nelson and Eddy – and by his adult children from a previous relationship, Anne-Marie, Jean-Pierre and Patrick.
+Angélil is survived by his wife and the couple’s three children, René-Charles, 14, and 5-year-old twins Nelson and Eddy – and his adult children from a previous relationship, Anne-Marie, Jean-Pierre and Patrick.